Gail Laughlin: Later life

 Laughlin continued to work as a lawyer until 1948, when she suffered a minor stroke at 78.
 In 1952, she suffered a second stroke and died at the age of 83.
 She was posthumously inducted into the Maine Women's Hall of Fame in 1991.

+Personal life

+Dr. Mary Austin Sperry and Laughlin were life partners from 1903 until 1919 when Dr. Sperry died.
+Sperry requested in her will that Laughlin serve as her executor and care for her remains, resulting in a contentious probate challenge by the Sperry family.
+Sperry's ashes are buried with Laughlin in Maine.